Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

     type IncrementVal = i8;
     /// Receive function.
 The input parameter is the increment value `i8`.
-    ///  If the account owner does not match the contract owner, the receive function will throw a custom error.
+    ///  If the account owner does not match the contract owner, the receive function will throw [`Error::OwnerError`].
     ///  If the number to increment by is negative, the receive function will throw a custom error.
     #[receive(
         contract = "counter",